 The following formats and methods will be used during the project:

 Co-creative internal training session for partners

 Press releases, Newsletters, social media posts

 Sonja Hörster is a landscape architect, founder of the Institute of Participatory Design IPG and professor for Communication & Participation at Weihenstephan-Triesdorf University of Applied Sciences.
 She dedicates her work to the development of new forms of design work through design-oriented participation.
 She brings over 28 years of professional experience in consulting, designing and implementing participation processes, spatial planning and monitoring of community development projects to the project.
 Her motivation is that landscapes and spaces in the region and in cities that emerge through co-creative processes become important places for sustainable development.

-Kilian Flade, Project assistant
+Kilian Flade, Co-Project lead

 Kilian Flade studied Urban and Regional Planning (B.Sc and M.Sc.) at the Technical University of Berlin.
 Through his parallel qualification in Design Thinking, he then discovered the fascinating work at the intersection of urbanism and innovation.
 He spent two years researching the role of co-creation in urban planning as a research assistant in a practice-based interdisciplinary research project.
 He also worked freelance as a project manager, consultant and Design Thinking coach in participatory processes designed especially for ministries, educational institutions and the public sector.
 Currently he works at Cocreation Foundation in Berlin as consultant for participation processes.

 Centre for Sustainable Peace and Democratic Development - SeeD (Cyprus)